Hypertension Control Challenge Rules & Eligibility

 Nomination information includes:

-- The size of the nominee’s adult patient population defined as the number of adult patients served during the reporting year regardless of diagnosis, a summary of known patient demographics (e.g., age distribution), and any noteworthy patient population characteristics.
-The reporting year should reflect the most currently available data with an end date no earlier than 3 months prior to the date of submission.
+- The size of the nominee’s adult patient population defined as the number of adult patients served during the reporting year regardless of diagnosis, a summary of known patient demographics (e.g., age distribution), a description of some population characteristics that might present significant challenges and barriers in controlling hypertension (e.g., rural/urban location, % who belong to a minority population, percent whose primary language is not English, percent enrolled in Medicaid, and percent who have no health insurance), and any noteworthy patient population characteristics.
+The reporting year (12-months) should reflect the most currently available data with an end date no earlier than December 31, 2016.

 - The nominee’s current hypertension control rate among their hypertensive population identified above during the reporting year.
-In addition, the hypertension control rate during the previous reporting year is also required For example, if the current reporting year is September 1, 2014, to August 31, 2015, then the previous reporting year should be September 1, 2013, to August 31, 2014.
+In addition, the hypertension control rate during the previous reporting year is also required.
+If the current reporting year is January 1, 2016 through December 31, 2016, then the previous reporting year is January 1, 2015 through December 31, 2015.

 - A description of clinic systems or processes that support hypertension control.
-Checkbox responses may be supplemented by a short answer response.
+Completion of a checklist of sustainable clinic systems or processes that support hypertension control.
+These may include provider or patient incentives, dashboards, staffing characteristics, electronic record keeping systems, reminder or alert systems, clinician reporting, service modifications, etc. Checkbox responses may be supplemented by a short answer response.
 Supporting information about clinic systems is encouraged but not required.
-Sustainable systems may include provider or patient incentives, dashboards, staffing characteristics, electronic record keeping systems, reminder or alert systems, clinician reporting, service modifications, etc.

 - The nominee must agree to: